Disclaimer: This information should not be interpreted as an endorsement of cryptocurrency or any specific

 - Ripple (XRP)

-Phase two of the beta test has been planned to introduce a range of additional tokens:
+Phase two of the beta test will see the introduction of several additional tokens:

 - Ethereum (ETH)